Delayed Congo legislative vote begins in Ebola areas

-BENI, Congo (AP) — Long-awaited legislative elections are underway in three provincial centers in Congo after authorities postponed them because of Ebola and violence.
+BENI, Congo (AP) — Long-awaited legislative elections are underway in three towns in Congo after authorities postponed them because of Ebola and violence.

 In the town of Beni on Sunday, voters were washing their hands before entering polling centers as a protection against Ebola, which is transmitted by the bodily fluids of sick people.